 Provides a critical analysis of U.S. labor and the workplace from a labor studies perspective.
 Topics include: a historical overview of labor, social class and work; the role of conflict, power, and inequality, including gender, race, and class; the evolution of employment law and labor relations; organization and role of unions; workforce diversity and demographics; labor and contemporary issues involving technology, corporations, politics, and the global economy.

-For further information about the Bureau of Labor Education’s programs, courses, and/or publications, please contact this office through any of the following:
+For further information about the Bureau of Labor Education’s programs, courses, and publications, please contact our office through any of the following:

 5713 Chadbourne Hall